home-assistant/home-assistant-js-websocket/README.md

 | WebSocket    | Constructor to use to initialize the WebSocket connection inside the built-in createSocket method.                                             |
 | setupRetry   | Number of times to retry initial connection when it fails.
 Set to -1 for infinite retries.
 Default is 0 (no retries)                           |

-Currently the following error codes can be raised by createConnection:
+When an error happens, `createConnection` will raise an error.
+The error will have a `code` property to describe what went wrong.
+The following error codes can happen:

 | Error              | Description                                               |
 | ------------------ | --------------------------------------------------------- |